Doubly stochastic Yule cascades (Part II): The explosion problem in the non-reversible case: Abstract

 \section{Abstract}

 We analyze the explosion problem for a class of stochastic models introduced in \cite{part1_2021}, referred to as doubly stochastic Yule cascades.
-These models arise naturally in the construction of solutions to evolutionary PDEs as well as in purely probabilistic first passage percolation phenomena having a new type of statistical dependence.
-Using cutset arguments and a greedy algorithm, we respectively establish criteria for non-explosion and explosion without requiring the time-reversibility of the underlying branching Markov chain (a condition required in \cite{part1_2021}).
+These models arise naturally in the construction of solutions to evolutionary PDEs as well as in purely probabilistic first passage percolation phenomena having a Markov-type statistical dependence, new for this context.
+Using cut-set arguments and a greedy algorithm, we respectively establish criteria for non-explosion and explosion without requiring the time-reversibility of the underlying branching Markov chain (a condition required in \cite{part1_2021}).
 Notable applications include the explosion of the self-similar cascade of the Navier-Stokes equations in dimension $d=3$ and non-explosion in dimensions $d\ge 12$.